julien6/CybMASDE/wiki/docs/faq.md

 ### **Q9.
 What is the MOISE+MARL approach?**

 It combines **organizational modeling (MOISE+)** and **multi-agent reinforcement learning (MARL)**.
-Agents learn while being constrained by organizational rules — roles, missions, and norms — allowing structured cooperation instead of pure self-optimization.
+Agents learn while being constrained by organizational rules (roles, missions) allowing structured cooperation instead of pure self-optimization.

 This is one of CybMASDE’s key theoretical innovations.
 Learn more in the [Introduction](introduction.md).